robindelporte/ventory/readme.md

 </div>
 ```

-### Custom Currency
+### Optional Currency

-To change the currency symbol, use the `data-log-slider-currency` attribute:
+To add a currency symbol to the displayed values, use the `data-log-slider-currency` attribute:

 ```html
 <div fs-rangeslider-element="wrapper"